Rob Marshall (motorsport)

-Rob Marshall (born 1968) is a British Formula One engineer, who currently works for the Red Bull Racing Formula One team.
+Rob Marshall (born 14 April 1968) is a British Formula One engineer for McLaren, being their Chief Designer leading their technical team after initially being hired as the Technical Director for Engineering and Design.
+He previously had a leading role in the Red Bull Racing team from 2006-2023.

 Career

-Marshall studied mechanical engineering on the Cardiff University.
+Marshall studied mechanical engineering at Cardiff University.
 After his study, he went to work at the design department of Rolls-Royce.